-For example, if you have 300 posts published on your site and each post has 20 revisions your database could be storing up to 6,000 copies of old data.
-If your post is approximately 100KB data, then with 6,000 post revisions, the total database space wasted is about 600MB.
+For example, if you have 200 posts on your site and each post has 20 revisions your WordPress database could be storing around 4,000 copies of old data.
+If your post averages 100KB data, then with 4,000 revisions of that post, the total database space wasted is about 400MB.

-The good news is that there are several plugins available that can help you manage your revisions and reduce the size of your database.
+The good news is that there are several plugins to help you control your revisions and reduce the size of your database.

 To learn more about WordPress plugins that will help you manage your post revisions, go here:

-Congratulations!
-Now you know how to use the WordPress Revisions feature to recover earlier post/page revisions.
+Congratulations, now you know how to use the WordPress Revisions feature to restore earlier saved page/post revisions.